The 3 Wildly Expensive Things I Bought This Year That I Absolutely Do Not Regret Because They’re Spectacular

 Truth be told, though the price feels like a lot for “just” a bag, I actually think it’s very well-priced.
 Clare V. has designer-level, lust-worthy pieces, at a semi-reasonable affordability considering the materials.
 God knows we could be in a very different world of cost when talking about designer bags.
 And, I admit, I have a couple of those.
 But I use this bag so much more.
 We even wrote a whole dedicated article about this exact bag HERE because my managing editor Carolyn and I realized we both owned this bag and both wore it constantly and wanted to figure out the exact magic about it.
 Which is this—it’s a superb size, it’s so comfortable to wear, its capacity is oddly like a clown car so I can fit all my crap and then some, (though I use THIS method so I don’t get too piggish), and, well, it’s just so pretty.
 I loooove this cream color for spring and summer, though now they have this bisque* color which I’m just sick about.
 Though I also have it in this delicious flat caramel* leather:

-Ugh, the evergreen* for fall is also whispering urgently to me.
+Ugh, the French blue* for spring is also whispering urgently to me.

 Price: $435 - $485